 Ushers provide the support and hospitality that makes our worship and Sunday morning offerings a reality.
 Ushers should plan to arrive and stay after the service by about 15 minutes.
 Contact Virginia Hurt to be added to the Usher team.

 Servers help the clergy with the leadership of worship service.
 Servers should plan to arrive 15 minutes early to put on vestments and to do last minute service preparations.
 If you are interested in becoming a server, contact the Rev. Dr. Kurt Gerhard.

 The group of people who prepare and clean up the altar area before and after a worship service.
 Altar Guild members should arrive early and expect to stay after to complete their very important ministry.
 Contact Karen Melchar to join the Altar Guild.

 The members of the flower guild work in two-person teams to arrange the flowers for Sunday morning.
 Usually, this work is done on Friday or Saturday for the upcoming week.
-Contact Ellen Teplitz to join the Flower Guild.
+Contact Trisha Heatherman to join the Flower Guild.